 Chordata is a motion capture system that you can build yourself.
 Our goal is taking the world of motion capture to the universe of DIY technologies with an Open Hardware approach.

-For a quick introduction you can watch the video below, or visit our website.
+For a quick introduction you can visit our website.

 Detailed technical information, building instructions and user manual are available at our wiki.

-Or perhaps you prefer to dive directly into the code and KICAD sources at our repositories at gitlab.
+Or perhaps you prefer to dive directly into the CODE or KICAD sources at our repositories at gitlab.

 The project at a Glance:

-you can make yourself an idea of what is Chordata about with the infographic below:
+you can get an idea of what Chordata is all about with the infographic below

 Why Chordata was created

 The origin of Chordata was a basic need.
 Bruno, our tech lead, wanted a way to register dance moves for a performance piece, but none of the tools available matched his needs (nor his budget).
-A lot has happened since then: now the system is publicly available (as an ALPHA release for now), and lots of documentation can be found on the sites described above.
+A lot has happened since then: now the system is publicly available (as a BETA release), and lots of documentation can be found on the sites described above.